Raise your hand if you love ice cream as much as I do!

-Once I got through all the national chains that offer soft serve vanilla ice cream cones (as far as I could tell), I needed to use my best judgment to choose another 2 locations that are widely known.
+Once I got through all the national chains that offer soft serve vanilla ice cream cones (as far as I could tell), I needed to use my best judgment to choose some other restaurants that are widely known.

 Depending on where you are in the country, you may not have an A&W near you, but they are plentiful here in the Midwest!
 At A&W, you also have the option to go with chocolate, a twist of vanilla & chocolate, or ditch the cone and go with a simple cup of ice cream instead.

 “Carvelite” Small Cone: 285 Calories, 7g Fat, 56g Carbs, 32g Sugar, 12g Protein

 Cavel has a reduced-calorie ice cream called “Carvelite,” which I personally love.
 Carvelite has all the amazing flavor of their original vanilla ice cream (in my opinion you can’t taste any difference), but with much lower fat and calories than their standard ice cream.